chatwoot/docs/deployment/production/clevercloud.md

 git push clever master
 ```

 Voila!
-After the deployment you would be able to access the application.
+After the deployment, you would be able to access the application.

 **Notes: **